 - Yellow bell peppers

 What are the health benefits of vitamin C?

 Vitamin C is an essential nutrient that plays a crucial role in many bodily functions.
-Some of its health benefits include boosting the immune system, protecting cells from oxidative stress, promoting collagen production for healthy skin, aiding in the absorption of iron, helping in wound healing, and supporting overall cardiovascular health.
+Some of its health benefits include boosting the immune system, protecting cells from oxidative stress, promoting collagen production for healthy skin, aiding in the absorption of iron, perfect for detox, helping in wound healing, antioxidants and supporting overall cardiovascular health.

 How much should I consume daily?

 The recommended daily allowance (RDA) for vitamin C varies depending on age, sex, and life stage.
 Adult men should aim for 90 mg per day, while adult women should consume 75 mg per day.

 Pregnant women need 85 mg, and breastfeeding women require 120 mg daily.
 It is best to consult a healthcare professional for personalized recommendations.

 Can I get enough vitamin C from my diet alone?